Zeppelin-Staaken E-4/20: Background

 The Zeppelin-Staaken E-4/20 was a product of the innovative Zeppelin Airship company.
-Count Ferdinand von Zeppelin, founder of the Luftschiffbau Zeppelin GmbH (Zeppelin Airship Construction Co.) was himself a major aeronautical innovator, creator of the groundbreaking giant aluminium alloy framed Zeppelin lighter than air dirigible airships and later developer of a series of R-Planes.
+Count Ferdinand von Zeppelin, founder of the Luftschiffbau Zeppelin GmbH (Zeppelin Airship Construction Co.) was himself an aeronautical innovator, creator of the groundbreaking giant aluminium alloy framed Zeppelin lighter than air dirigible airships and later developer of a series of Riesenflugzeuge (R-Planes).

-Zeppelin was one of the first aeronautical pioneers to apply stringent scientific principles to the design of aircraft, focusing on issues like power-to-weight ratios of engines and using the then new metal alloy aluminium for structural components.
-Zeppelin heard of the success in Russia of Igor Sikorsky's pioneering 4-engined Le Grand and Ilya Muromets aircraft.
-From the outbreak of war in 1914 the 4-engined Ilya Muromets class of aircraft were used as heavy bombers.
-The German government saw the potential for large strategic bombers and issued a design standard which was used by several manufacturers to produce Riesenflugzeuge ("Giant Aircraft") or R-Planes.
+Zeppelin was one of the first aeronautical pioneers to apply stringent scientific principles to the design of aircraft, focusing on issues like power-to-weight ratios of engines and using the new metal alloy aluminium for structural components.
+Zeppelin heard of the success in Russia of Igor Sikorsky's pioneering four-engined Sikorsky Russky Vityaz (Le Grand) and Sikorsky Ilya Muromets aircraft.
+From the start of the First World War in 1914 the four-engined Ilya Muromets class of aircraft were used as heavy bombers.

+The German government saw the potential for large strategic bombers and issued a design standard which was used by several manufacturers to produce Riesenflugzeuge (giant aircraft) or R-Planes.
 The most successful design and manufacturing company of R-Planes was Zeppelin which was also the only company to manufacture them in series production, the R-VI.